 At least one laboratory hood with adequate performance should be available in all laboratories where potentially hazardous chemicals are used or hazardous reactions performed.
 Airflow into and within the hood should be uniform and not excessively turbulent.
 For traditional chemical hoods, several professional organizations including the National Research Council's publication Prudent Practices in the Laboratories, have recommended that the chemical hood maintain a face velocity between 80 and 100 feet per minute (fpm).
 Face velocities between 100 and 120 fpm have been recommended in the past for substances of very high toxicity or where outside influences adversely affect hood performance.
 High-performance hoods, also known as low-flow hoods, achieve the same level of containment as traditional ones, but at a lower face velocity.
-These chemical hood is not equipped with a continuous monitoring device of the hood's performance, then the airflow (face velocity) should be checked annually using a velometer - Appendix C. If this is not possible or the hood does not generate adequate airflow, then work with substances of unknown toxicity should be avoided or other types of local ventilation devices should be provided.
+These chemical hoods are designed to operate at 60 to 80 fpm and in some cases even lower.
+If the chemical hood is not equipped with a continuous monitoring device of the hood's performance, then the airflow (face velocity) should be checked annually using a velometer - Appendix C. If this is not possible or the hood does not generate adequate airflow, then work with substances of unknown toxicity should be avoided or other types of local ventilation devices should be provided.